http4k/http4k-connect/src/docs/guide/howto/implement-your-own-clients/index.md

 }
 ```

-See also the [guide]() on using KSP to generate extension functions for your adapters!
+See also the [guide]() on using KSP to generate extension functions for your clients!